oracle/weblogic-deploy-tooling/site/developer/developer_guide.md

 ## Functional Areas

-This section contains information about the operation of functional areas within the project.
+This section contains information about functional areas within the project.

 ### Creator and Deployer Class Hierarchies